Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Please note that with Ichthyophonus protists, a fish can have just one of these symptoms, not all symptoms are required as Ichthyophonus can metastasize in many areas of fish anatomy, often the heart or other internal tissues, but sometimes less lethal external nodules may be caused by Ichthyophonus protists.

-• Loss of energy (due to the infection in the heart), as well as ability to swim normally
+- Loss of energy (due to the infection in the heart), as well as ability to swim normally

-- Whirling; this is a very common symptom that unfortunately usually is one of the final symptoms due to infection in the brain (although this symptom can appear early and be the first symptom)
+- Whirling; this is a common symptom that unfortunately usually is one of the final symptoms due to infection in the brain (although this symptom can appear early and be the first symptom).

 The picture to the left is of a Salmon Heart, cut open to show the Ichthyophonus nodules.
 These same nodules can also be present in less fatal external infections (such as on finnage).

 Please click the picture for a better view.